-The lead author of the fireproof blanket for homes study, Takahashi Fumiaki , is a professor at Case Western University in Cleveland, Ohio and collaborated with NASA's Glenn Research Center and the United States Forest Service for this research.
+The lead author of the study on the fireproof blanket for homes, Takahashi Fumiaki , is a professor at Case Western University in Cleveland, Ohio and collaborated with NASA's Glenn Research Center and the United States Forest Service for this research.

 The study was published in the scientific journal Frontiers in Mechanical Engineering, and find it here.